Editing Stencil Theme Files

 2. Click the History tab to see a list of saved versions.
 Click the version to revert to or click Download Version to revert to the original downloaded file version.

-3. Click Apply Theme to make the previous version the live active version..
+3. Click Apply Theme to make the previous version live on the storefront.

 Don't feel comfortable adjusting your design or want to work with an expert?
 Check out our BigCommerce Partner Directory or ask your question in the Ask a Design Partner Group for assistance.
 Due to our Design Policy, our Techincal Support is unable to edit code or make design changes.